rovitotv/SensorCraft/README.rst

 Dependencies
 ------------

-pyglet
-sphinx to build the documentation
+pyglet and sphinx to build the documentation